briantzhao/brian-zhao-brainflix/README.md

 Sprint 2: The purpose of this project is to practice link redirection with React Router and integrating API calls into lifecycle methods, as well as practice implementing state-based forms and axios put/delete functions.

+Sprint 3: The purpose of this project is to practice writing server code using NodeJS and Express, as well as learning how to design client and server functionality in tandem.

 ## Usage

 To download this project and view it locally, run the following commands in your terminal: